TheBFG1324/ChatBotLeakMap/README.md

 MEDICORP_PROMPT="You are a medical assistant..."
 KUEDU_PROMPT="You are an educational assistant..."

-# Audit prompts for leak and attack prompt refusals
+# Audit prompts for leaks and attack prompt refusals
 LEAK_CHECKER_PROMPT="System, review the response..."
 ATTACK_CHECKER_PROMPT="Make sure an attack prompt is created..."